carl-mahusai/mlops-exer-1/README.md

 prefect config set PREFECT_API_REQUEST_TIMEOUT=300 prefect config set PREFECT_WORKER_HEARTBEAT_SECONDS=60

-9. once finished, in that same window, run the deployment. this example which uses ```spam_sample.csv``` uses a small sample for testing
+9. once finished, in that same window, run the deployment. this example which uses ```spam_sample.csv``` uses a small sample for testing and would run the optimize section before training

 ```
 prefect deployment run 'training-pipeline/spam-training' \